 Hashimoto’s thyroiditis can lead to an under active thyroid (hypothyroidism).
-In this video from a series on her book, Imagine: A Whole Different Kind of Medical Care, Dr. Tina Marcantel discusses the importance of considering both laboratory test results AND symptoms in the treatment of this condition.
-Dr Tina Marcantel is a naturopathic physician in Gilbert, Arizona, who also serves the East Valley cities of Mesa, Tempe, Scottsdale, Chandler, Queen Creek, Apache Junction, Gold Canyon, and the greater Phoenix area.
+Sometimes the usual lab tests don’t tell the whole story.
+In this video Dr. Marcantel discusses the importance of considering both laboratory test results AND symptoms in the treatment of this condition.
+Dr. Tina Marcantel is a naturopathic physician in Gold Canyon, Arizona, who also serves the East Valley cities of Mesa, Tempe, Scottsdale, Chandler, Queen Creek, Apache Junction, Gilbert, and the greater Phoenix area.

 I don’t go just by the blood work.
 I go by the symptomology of the patient.
 What the patient is telling me is what I have to look at, also, besides the blood work.

 So let’s give you an example, here.
 I had this 35 year old patient, female, that came into my office–let’s call her “Jane”–and she came into my office with symptoms of just muscle aches and pains, she had difficulty concentrating, she had put on about 10 or 12 extra pounds, she was feeling tired all the time and was not able to get a deep sleep.
 So she had an array of symptoms when she came into my office.